Shak2000/GuessingGames/README.md

 6. **Victory**: When the AI guesses correctly, you'll see a victory message!
 7. **New Game**: Start fresh anytime by entering new information

+### Odd Situation Game
+1. **Start Game**: Click "Start New Game" to begin
+2. **View Scenario**: The AI will generate a unique scenario showing a famous person in an unusual outfit and setting
+3. **Make Your Guess**: Type your guess of who the famous person is in the text area
+4. **Submit Guess**: Click "Submit Guess" to see if you're correct
+5. **Review Result**: The game will show:
+   - **Your Guess**: What you guessed
+   - **Correct Answer**: The actual famous person
+   - **Person's Photo**: Automatically extracted from Wikipedia (if available)
+   - **Biographical Information**: Birth/death dates, places, and Wikipedia link
+   - **Overview**: A concise summary of the person's life and achievements
+6. **New Scenario**: Click "Start New Game" to get a completely new scenario with a different person, outfit, and setting
+7. **Explore**: Each game session creates unique combinations of people, outfits, and settings

+### Guess the Business Game
+1. **Enter Information**: Type information about a business in the text area
+2. **Submit**: Click "Submit Information" or press Ctrl+Enter
+3. **Review Guess**: The AI will display its guess with:
+   - **Business Logo**: Automatically extracted from Wikipedia (if available)
+   - **Name Box**: The business's name in a blue gradient box
+   - **Overview Box**: A concise 50-75 word summary of the business's history and significance
+   - **Comprehensive Business Data**: Complete information including founding details, financial data, leadership, products/services, and company history
+   - **Interactive Map**: Google Maps showing business headquarters and locations
+   - **Financial Information**: Revenue, market cap, employee count, and other business metrics when available
+   - **Leadership Details**: CEO, founders, and key executives information
+   - **Wikipedia Link**: Direct link to the business's Wikipedia page
+   - **Explanation Box**: The AI's reasoning in a gray box below
+4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
+5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Victory**: When the AI guesses correctly, you'll see a victory message!
+7. **New Game**: Start fresh anytime by entering new information

 ## File Structure

 ```